oscott/manifest/kpt.md

-nourish and perpetuate original and important post-rave culture from Cornwall.
+To support and nourish original and important post-rave culture from Cornwall.

 Put stuff out that is too far out for other channels